Route 44 - Transit-Plus Multimodal Corridor

 Route 44 background

 Route 44 is one of the highest-ridership routes in Seattle, serving over 9,300 daily weekday riders.
-It is a 10.7 mile east-west trolley route in North Seattle that serves the Ballard, Wallingford, and University District neighborhoods, including the University of Washington and University of Washington Medical Center.
+It is a 10.7 mile east-west trolley route in North Seattle that serves the Ballard, Fremont, Wallingford, and University District neighborhoods, including the University of Washington and University of Washington Medical Center.
 It also provides important connections to several current and future major north-south transit routes.
 Over 35,000 people live within a quarter mile of the corridor and over 32,000 people work within a quarter mile of the corridor.

 Key transit connections